Best macro lenses for 2023

 Methodology: How we picked the best macro lenses

 The writers and editors at Pop Photo have decades of photography experience across genres and subjects.
-We have used gear from all major manufacturers, getting hands-on experience with a vast array of cameras, lenses, and other photographic equipment.
+We have used gear from all major manufacturers, getting -on experience with a vast array of cameras, lenses, and other photographic equipment.

 When selecting the best macro lenses, we focused on lenses that provide a 1:1 or greater magnification ratio for a true macro experience.
 We also chose telephoto lenses for this roundup, as they are the most common macro lenses and offer an ideal working distance.
 Sharpness, bokeh quality, image stabilization, and weathersealing were the other key factors in our decision.